foxdonut/meiosis-guide/creating_the_view.md

 }
 ```

 This example demonstrates two ways of calling nested components in JSX.
 First, as a JSX component: `<TodoForm {...model}/>`.
 Second, as a function: `{TodoList(model)}`.
-Notice that while we pass the `model`, there is no need to pass the `actions` object.
+Notice that while we pass the `model`, there is no need to pass the `propose` function.
 Meiosis will take care of that.
 In fact, if each component has configured a specialized `actions` object, they will each get their own version with the functions that they have defined.

 Here is another nested component from the [labeled-sliders example](https://github.com/foxdonut/meiosis-examples/blob/master/examples/labeled-sliders/sliderContainer/view.js), written with Snabbdom: